voxpupuli/voxpupuli.github.io/docs/index.md

 started.
 If you have any questions reach out to us in #voxpupuli on Freenode.

 ## Who can join?
-Anyone can participate in puppet-community.
+Anyone can participate in voxpupuli.
 We currently have four levels of participation, orchestrated by github teams.

 * Everyone with a github account can submit pull requests and review code.
-* Module contributors have commit/merge access to a subset of the modules in puppet-community, usually the modules they maintained before joining puppet-community.
+* Module contributors have commit/merge access to a subset of the modules in voxpupuli, usually the modules they maintained before joining voxpupuli.
-* Collaborators have commit/merge access to a subset of the modules in puppet-community.
+* Collaborators have commit/merge access to a subset of the modules in voxpupuli.
 * Administsrators have the authorization to create new repositories and publish modules to the forge under the puppet namespace.

-## Migrating a module to puppet-community
+## Migrating a module to voxpupuli
 You will have someone by your side in this process.
 The general flow is to…

 * Ask one of the Administrators to add you to the modules/admin team.